NetHaven/GooeyJS/README.md

 - Light-weight MVC and data binding capabilities
 - Overall component reorganization

+### New Components
+GooeyJS 2.0 will at the very least include the following components:
+- AccordionPanel
+- DataGrid
+- DatePicker
+- FormPanel
+- GroupBox
+- ProgressBar
+- Spinner

+It will also include components specifically geared for configuring:
+- Background Images
+- Borders
+- Fonts
+- Gradients

 ## Getting Started
 Download GooeyJS.v1.3.0.zip and unzip to your codebase.
 To include GooeyJS, just use the following: